JuergenMang/f5-tls-decrypt/README.md

 This repository provides a script that creates a pre master-secret log file for Wireshark to decrypt TLS traffic.
 It works with all TLS versions even TLSv1.3 traffic could be decrypted hassle-free.

-You do not need to change any tls oder cipher settings or have access to private keys.
+You do not need to change any tls oder cipher settings, have access to private keys or add special iRules.
 It should work out of the box.

 The `gensecrets-tls.pl` script extracts the tls session keys from a tcpdump written by the F5 sslprovider.
 Therefore the dump and the script must be executed on the f5 itself.